LucasDelfino92/morrowindsharp/modlist.md

     - **00 Complete**: only if you didn't install **Religions Elaborated** earlier.
     - **02 Religions Elaborated Compatible**: only if you installed **Religions Elaborated** earlier.
 - [**Talos Cult Revised - G93's Version**](https://www.nexusmods.com/morrowind/mods/47571) by Gavrilo93: improves the Talos Cult shrine in the Gnisis legion barracks in an attempt to give a more interesting depiction of the cult.
-  - Use this version or the Tamriel_Data version seen below.
-- [**Talos Cult Revised (with Tamriel_Data)**](https://www.nexusmods.com/morrowind/mods/44577) by Cheydin: improves the Talos Cult shrine in the Gnisis legion barracks with stuff from Tamriel_Data and a little extra in an attempt to give a more interesting depiction of the cult. **Requires Tamriel_Data**.
-  - Use this version or the vanilla version seen above.
-- [**The Ebony Blade**](https://www.nexusmods.com/morrowind/mods/47645?) by Leyawynn: changes the reward for Mephala's Quest from the Ring of Khajiit to the Ebony Blade.
 - [**The G93 Vanilla Quest Tweaks RP Choices Consequences Super Mega Package - Ultimate Edition**](https://www.nexusmods.com/morrowind/mods/47466) by Gavrilo93: a combination of 12 of Gavrilo93's mods, from the vanilla quest tweaks/roleplaying choices/consequences category.
 For a detailed list of the mods included, read the description.
   - If you installed **Dubdilla Location Fix** earlier, also install [**Dubdilla Location Fix - A Cure for Vampirism Patch**](https://www.mediafire.com/file/zxjoeye5haxrnk7/Dubdilla_Location_Fix_-_A_Cure_for_Vampirism_Patch_v1.0.zip/file).
 This patch will include the changes made by Half11 and Gavrilo93 to the quest "A Cure for Vampirism", included in Gavrilo93's quest pack.
 - [**The Last of the Redas Family**](https://www.nexusmods.com/morrowind/mods/47953) by Gavrilo93: provides three different methods to fix the inconsistency concerning the vanilla Redas Tomb quest and the last of the Redas family.